Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Kazan hat.
 Royal regalia

 There is also no consensus regarding the place of its manufacture.
 Perhaps it was made in Moscow during the time of Ivan the Terrible in honor of the conquest of the Kazan Khanate and repeats the crown of the Tatar Khan.
-It is possible that this is the true crown of the ruler of Kazan, taken as a trophy during the campaign of Ivan the Terrible.
+It is possible that this is the original crown of the ruler of Kazan, taken as a trophy during the campaign of Ivan the Terrible.

 Bone throne.
 Royal regalia